glitchdotcom/shared-components/CONTRIBUTING.md

 1. Update changelog.md with your changes and commit
 1. Push your changes to Github
 `git push origin master`
-1. Pull your changes on the shared-components repo
+1. Pull your changes on https://glitch.com/edit/#!/shared-components
 1. Consider if you'd like to publish a pre-release version or publish a regular version.
-Which ever you decide make sure your local master branch is up to date and then run one of these commands locally:
+Which ever you decide, make sure your local master branch is up to date and then run one of these commands locally:
-    * Prereleases :
+    * Prereleases:
 `./sh/publish.sh --rc`
     * Regular: `./sh/publish.sh --production`
 1. Go to the [remix](https://glitch.com/~shared-components) (join if necessary), and `git pull origin master` so that if someone remixes they'll have the latest version.